alexch/rails_notes/03_tft_rails.md

       it 'when changing an attribute, changed? flag is true'

       it 'it is only valid with both name and email given'

     end

+# CRUD Exercise

+Create a new file in your Rails directory tree: `spec/models/user_spec.rb`.
+Then paste the following content in:

+    require 'spec_helper'
+    describe User do

+      it 'can create a user and retrieve it back by ID' do u = User.create(:name => "Joe", :email => "joe@example.com") User.find(u.id).should == u
+      end

+      it 'can instantiate a user with new, then save it, and find it back by ID'

+      it 'can update an existing user name with "attributes=" and save, then verify it is been written correctly'

+      it 'can update an existing user name with "update_attribute" and save, then verify it is been written correctly'

+      it 'can count the number of users'

+      it 'can destroy a user, then verify it is gone'

+    end